Laravel 10 One to One Eloquent Relationship Tutorial

 DB_PASSWORD=root

-We need two migration file.
+We need two migration files.
 One is for Users table and other is for Phones table.
+By default when you install laravel you get migration for users table.

-We will find migration xxx_create_users_table.php of users inside /database/migrations folder.
+You will find migration xxx_create_users_table.php of users inside /database/migrations folder.

 <?php